MultimodalQnA Application

 Deploy MultimodalQnA on Gaudi

-Refer to the Gaudi Guide to build docker images from source.
+Refer to the Gaudi Guide if you would like to build docker images from source, otherwise images will be pulled from Docker Hub.

 Find the corresponding compose.yaml.